pranaykatyal/OpenManipulatorXRoboticArmKinematics/open_mx/README.txt

 ################################################ USER CREATED PACKAGES ###############################################
 PACKAGE #1: custom_messages:
 Purpose - Defines interface .msg and .srv files that are used to transfer information.
-Currently, it is only used to define InvKin.srv, which specifies data types sent between the inverse kinematic server and client

 --------------------------------------------------------------------------------------------------------------------
 PACKAGE #2: robot_omx